10 Years. 10 Stories. 10 Voices.

 To mark ten remarkable years of Foundry, we’re sharing stories from the young people and caregivers who Foundry has helped, and the health professionals involved in bringing it to life.

-Foundry’s services are free, inclusive, and available to every young person in BC — no matter their background, identity, or story.
+Foundry’s services are free, inclusive, and available to every young person in BC — no matter their background, culture, or story.

 To access free youth wellness and inclusive services, visit our website.
 To learn more about youth services, visit this page.